Skip to Main Content

 Small business startup loans are like any other business loan — just made available to startups.
 You’ll apply, receive a lending decision, get your funds and repay them over time, plus interest.

-One key difference is the amount of money you can receive.
+One key difference is the amount of money you can receive and the requirements you may have to meet.
 Due to the added risk startup businesses pose to lenders, maximum amounts tend to be smaller than they are for well-established businesses.
+According to the 2024 Small Business Credit Survey, 30 percent of firms less than two years old sought lending under $25,000.
 Some businesses may only see business loan amounts of $100,000 or less.
-But don’t expect to qualify for the maximum advertised amount.
-According to lending marketplace Lendio, startup loan amounts often range between $9,000 and $20,000.
+Even with lenders advertising higher limits, don’t expect to qualify for the maximum advertised amount.

-Funding timelines are similar to other business loans.
-SBA loans can take up to 90 days to receive because there is an additional underwriting process, but other loans may be funded in just a couple of days.
+Funding timelines for startup loans are similar to other business loans, usually a few days to a few weeks depending on the lender.
+SBA loans can take up to 90 days to receive because there is an additional underwriting process.

 The exact requirements for a startup business loan will vary depending on the lender, but most will require:

-• A minimum amount of time in business, often six months to a year
+• Minimum amount of time in business of three months to a year

 • A personal guarantee, collateral or cosigner to mitigate the risk to the lender